csomgyula/co/paper.md

 Lets say the high latency task runs for 10 seconds.
 Then the next cycle would start only 10 seconds later.
 Hence during the event the incoming rate will decrease by 90% (from 1 request/sec to 0.1 request/second) which is quite a big deviation from the real load.

-###2.1 The definition

-**1 Definition: Coordinated Omission occurs when the request arrival rate is not independent from the request processing rate.** In other words Coordinated Ommision happens when the incoming rate is dependent on the outgoing rate.
+**1 Definition: Coordinated Omission occurs when the incoming request rate is not independent from the request processing rate.** In other words Coordinated Ommision happens when the incoming rate is dependent on the outgoing rate.

-Example: One simple case is the following sequential loop of some client:
+Example 1: One simple case is the following sequential loop of some client:

     Step 1: Send a request to the server
     Step 2: Wait until the server processes it